Modern Slavery Act

 Training & Accountability

-Rullion is committed to implementing and maintaining ongoing training of its employees and management on slavery and human trafficking to identify and mitigate these risks in its supply chains.
+Rullion is committed to implementing and maintaining ongoing training of its employees and management on slavery and human trafficking to ensure the Rullion workforce is able to identify signs of modern slavery and understands how to act if they do so.
+Rullion is also committed to mitigating these risks in its supply chains.

 Rullion also maintains internal accountability standards and procedures for employees or contractors failing to meet company standards regarding slavery and trafficking.

-Our policies are regularly reviewed and communicated to staff to ensure our employees understand how to comply with all laws and act in accordance with regulations and act with integrity and honesty.
+Our policies are regularly reviewed and communicated to staff through training and briefings to ensure our employees understand how to comply with all laws and to act in accordance with regulations as well as with integrity and honesty.

 Our Supply Chains

 Our supply chains primarily include sourcing candidates for clients.
 This may involve the introduction by external agencies to Rullion of candidates for onward supply to our clients.
-We expect the highest ethical standards from our suppliers and potential suppliers and that they operate in an ethical, legally-compliant and professional manner by adhering to our Modern Slavery Statement and terms of business.
+We expect the highest ethical and compliance standards from our suppliers and potential suppliers and adherence to our Modern Slavery Statement and terms of business.
 We also expect our suppliers to promote similar standards in their own supply chain.
 If we identify parts of our supply chain, where there is a risk of slavery and human trafficking, we will take the necessary steps to mitigate the risk.

 By accepting purchase orders from Rullion, each supplier agrees to be bound by our policies.
 Among other assurances, this requires suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
 Other requirements include complying with environmental laws and regulations and applicable anti-bribery laws.

 We are committed to building on what we do, each year, to prevent modern slavery and human trafficking.
-Following a review of the effectiveness of the actions we have implemented, we intend to:
+Following a review of the effectiveness of the actions we have implemented we have taken the following actions:

-- Expand further on the training we provide to our employees
+- Expanded the information and training we provide to our employees

-- As part of our continual improvement programme, our strategy includes a review of our bids and tenders process to ensure we are dealing with ethically responsible clients
+- As part of our continual improvement programme, reviewed our strategy in relation to our bids and tenders process to ensure we are dealing with ethically responsible clients.

 This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Rullion’s Modern Slavery Statement in respect of its 2020 financial year (1st January 2020 to 31st December 2020).
 It has been approved by the Board of Directors and is signed by Robert Scott, Group Vice-Chairman.